skoyam/skoyam/README.md

 # Hey!
-Thanks for Stopping By!
+Thanks For Stopping By!

 ## About Me
 2nd-year Student at North Carolina State University